 Bachelor's Degree in Social Work

 Bachelor's programs include general education requirements in addition to the social work coursework.
 Social work is inherently interdisciplinary and involves study in a number of related fields, such as psychology, sociology and family science.
 Candidates learn to work with varied demographics, including small groups, families, organizations and communities.
 The overall goal of these programs is to equip graduates with fundamental skills that can be used to ensure the wellness of people in a number of different settings.

-Students can expect to spend time both learning theory and observing or participating in the field.
-Some courses that might appear in the curriculum include the following:
+Students can expect to spend time learning theory and observing or participating in the field.
+Some courses that might appear in the curriculum include:

 - Group psychology